MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning: Analysis

 \subsection{Number of agents}

-As our work proposes a Multi-disciplinary Collaboration (MC) framework in which multiple agents play certain roles to derive the ultimate answer, we explore how the number of collaborating agents in our MC framework influences the overall performance.
-We fix the number of option agents as 2 and vary the number of question agents from 1 to 8.
-We run the experiments on 50 samples from MedQA, MedMCQA and PubMedQA datasets.
-Table \ref{tab:num_agents} shows that the optimal number of question agents is 5 for MedQA, MedMCQA and 4 for PubMedQA, beyond which there may be diminishing returns or even potential confusion caused by information overload.
+As our \textsc{MedAgents} framework involves multiple agents that play certain roles to acquire the ultimate answer, we explore how the number of collaborating agents influences the overall performance.
+We vary the number of question and option agents while fixing other variables to observe the performance trends on the MedQA dataset.
+Figure \ref{fig:num_agents} and Table \ref{tab:num_agents} illustrate the corresponding trend and the optimal number of different agents.
+Our key observation lies in that the performance improves significantly with the introduction of any number of expert agents compared to our baseline, thus verifying the consistent contribution of multiple expert agents.
+We find that the optimal number of agents is relatively consistent across different datasets, pointing to its potential applicability to other datasets beyond those we test on.